First English Civil War: 1644

 The Solemn League created a Committee of Both Kingdoms to co-ordinate strategy in all three war zones, England, Scotland and Ireland, although Pym's death in December 1643 deprived Parliament of their most important leader.
 The Scots under Leven were ordered to take Newcastle, securing coal supplies for London, and closing the major import point for Royalist war supplies.
 He besieged the town in early February, but made little progress, observed by the Earl of Newcastle from his base in Durham.

 On 29 March, Waller ended the offensive in Southern England by defeating Hopton at Cheriton, then joined Essex to threaten Oxford.
 Two weeks later, the Earl of Manchester defeated a Royalist force at Selby, forcing Newcastle to leave Durham and garrison York.
 The city was besieged by the Scots, Sir Thomas Fairfax, and Manchester's Army of the Eastern Association.

 In May, Prince Rupert left Shrewsbury, and marched north, capturing Liverpool and Bolton en route.
 To avoid being shut up in Oxford, a field army nominally commanded by Charles retreated to Worcester; Essex ordered Waller to remain there, while he went west to relieve the siege of Lyme Regis.
 On 29 June, Waller clashed with Charles at Cropredy Bridge; although losses were minimal, his men were demoralised, and the army disintegrated, allowing Charles to pursue Essex into the West Country.

 On the same day, Prince Rupert arrived at Knaresborough, 30 kilometres from York, to find himself facing a superior force.
 In the largest battle of the war on 2 July, the two armies met at Marston Moor, a decisive Royalist defeat that lost them the North.
 York surrendered on 16 July, and the Earl of Newcastle went into exile.
+However, the Parliamentarian commanders failed to exploit their victory, leading to an increasingly bitter dispute over the direction of the war.

-Essex forced the Royalists to abandon Lyme Regis, then continued into Cornwall, ignoring orders to return to London.
-In September, his army was trapped at Lostwithiel; 5,000 infantry were forced to surrender, although Essex and the cavalry escaped.
+Elsewhere, Essex lifted the siege of Lyme Regis, then continued into Cornwall, ignoring orders to return to London.
+At Lostwithiel in September, he was trapped by the main Royalist field army, and 5,000 infantry forced to surrender, although Essex himself escaped with the cavalry.
 At Second Newbury on 27 October, the Royalists lifted the siege of Donnington Castle, and Charles re-entered Oxford.